Singapore Next 50 Indices - Explore opportunities beyond blue chips

 Which sectors have a more significant weighting in the iEdge Singapore Next 50 indices?

-As can be seen from the list above, Singapore REITs make up a significant portion of the iEdge Singapore Next 50 indices.
+Real estate makes up a significant portion of both iEdge Singapore Next 50 indices.

 How has the iEdge Singapore Next 50 Index performed?

-Between 2021 and 2025, the STI outperformed the iEdge Singapore Next 50 indices in 3 out of 5 years.
+Between 2021 and 2025, the STI outperformed both iEdge Singapore Next 50 indices in 3 out of 5 years.

 In 2025, the iEdge Singapore Next 50 index gained 27.03%, and the Liquidity Weighted index rose 27.42%, both on par with STI’s 28.6% gain.